 And what exactly would I do in your school?
 Well, with the exception of providing diagnostic services, I think I’ve done pretty much everything one can do.
 But in short, I have…

-• run weekly or monthly support groups for spectrum students (that I create based on my work in the nyc schools and GRASP)
+• run weekly or monthly support groups for spectrum students (that I create based on my work in the NYC schools and with GRASP)

 • run teacher support groups

-• set up and run those after-school or evening parent support networks, as well as groups
+• set up and run after-school or evening parent support networks, as well as groups

-• met weekly with individual students in a peer mentoring (counseling) capacity
+• met weekly with individual students in a peer mentoring (counseling—though I never call it that) capacity

 • taken groups of more challenged kids out into the community